Vodafone offers 99% population coverage in the UK. Find out about Vodafone’s network coverage and their new 5G mobile

-In the UK, Vodafone offers 99% population coverage using their 2G, 3G and 4G network.
-At present, you can get up to Category 9 LTE download speeds on Vodafone’s 4G network.
-Vodafone’s 5G network also recently launched in July 2019, giving average download speeds of 150-250Mbit/s.
+In the UK, Vodafone offers 99% population coverage on their 2G, 3G and 4G networks.
+When using Vodafone’s 4G network, you can get up to Category 9 LTE download speeds.
+Vodafone’s 5G network has also recently launched in 15 towns and cities, giving average download speeds of 150-250Mbit/s.

 In this article, find out how to check the Vodafone coverage in your area and about the different types of coverage that are available on Vodafone.
-We’ll also discuss the upcoming launch of Vodafone’s 5G mobile network and the coverage whilst you’re abroad in other countries.
+We’ll also discuss Vodafone’s 5G mobile network and the coverage whilst you’re travelling abroad in other countries.

 Vodafone Coverage Checker

-Vodafone provides an online coverage checker where you can enter your postcode to get an estimate of the coverage in your area.
+Vodafone provides an online coverage checker where you can enter your postcode to get an estimate of the coverage available in your area.

 Before signing up to a new tariff from Vodafone, we strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on Vodafone’s online coverage map:

 The coverage map will give you an estimate of the coverage level in your area, including for 2G, 3G, 4G and 5G coverage.
-You’ll also receive a range of expected data speeds for each type of coverage (click on the “Data speed info” button after entering your postcode to see this information).
+If you tap on the “Data speed info” button after entering your postcode, you can also see the expected range of download speeds and upload speeds for each type of coverage in your area.

 For further background, read on to find out more about the different types of coverage on Vodafone.
-You can also learn more about Vodafone’s upcoming 5G service and international coverage.
+You can also learn more about Vodafone’s 5G network rollout and the international coverage when you’re abroad in other countries.

 2G coverage is primarily suited for making phone calls and text messages.
 It’s also possible to do a bit of basic web browsing at EDGE speeds (up to 0.3Mbit/s) when connected to 2G.